ParishaCB/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges

-All of the frontend mentor challenges i've completed will be saved in this repository
+A collection of all the frontend mentor challenges i have completed